MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure/Add-AzureEnvironment.md

 ## PARAMETERS

 ### -ActiveDirectoryEndpoint
-Specifies the endpoint for Azure Active Directory authentication in the new environment.
+Specifies the endpoint for Microsoft Entra authentication in the new environment.

 ```yaml
 Type: String